drakmaniso/ciziel/docs/motivation.md

 still wanted automatic memory management through ownership?

-## I want Haskell, but closer to the hardware
+## Haskell, but closer to the hardware

 Haskell is also a really beautiful language.
 But it is also a very high-level language, detached from how computers actually work.
 And no, I am not talking about the absence of mutation, the use of monads or the higher-kinded type-classes: those are great!